zachfuellhart/phishing-email-classifier/README.md

    - Model achieves approximately 98% accuracy on the test dataset.
    - Includes classification report with precision, recall, and F1-score.

+# 5. License
+   This project is licensed under the MIT License - see the LICENSE file for details.

 # 5. Contact

    Created by Zachary Fuellhart.